Company

 Customers and Vendors

 In Routable, we support two types of Companies: Vendors and Customers.
-A Vendor is someone you pay, and a Customer is someone who pays you.
+A Vendor is someone you pay by sending [Payables](doc:payables-1 and a Customer is someone who pays you via Receivables.

-When creating Companies via our API, we support creating a company as either a Customer or a Vendor.
+When creating Companies via our API, we support creating a company as a Customer, a Vendor, or both.
 Use the is_customer

 and is_vendor